E-K8/E-K8/README.md

 ### My stack is primarily JavaScript, Node JS and React.

-### Currently diving deep into testing and dipping my toes into Java.
+### Currently diving deep into testing and dipping my toes in Java.

 <br/>